Deng Yu (Ming dynasty): Biography

-In December 1370, he was granted the title of Duke of Wei, ranking sixth among those who were also awarded titles.
-The following year, he was responsible for overseeing the supply of troops for the attack on Sichuan.
+After the generals returned from the campaign in December 1370, the Hongwu Emperor granted Deng Yu the title of Duke of Wei, ranking him sixth in precedence among those who received noble titles at that time.
+The following year, Deng oversaw the supply of troops for the attack on Sichuan.
 In 1372, he led the army in suppressing rebellions in Huguang and Guangxi.
-After successfully completing this task, he was given the task of conquering Tibet in February 1373.
-However, in early 1374, Xu and Tang He suffered defeats at the hands of the Mongols in the north, leading to him being appointed as one of Xu Da's deputies on the northern border.
+He was then given the task of conquering Tibet in February 1373.
+However, in early 1374, Xu Da and Tang He suffered defeats at the hands of the Mongols in the north, leading to Deng being appointed as one of Xu's deputies on the northern border.
 Later that year, he was transferred to Shaanxi, where he oversaw the construction of military farms.

-Deng did not take to the field until 1377, when he, along with Mu Ying as his deputy, marched against the rebellious Tibetans.
+Deng did not take to the field until 1377, when he, with Mu Ying as his deputy, marched against the rebellious Tibetans.
 The Chinese penetrated deep into Tibetan territory at Lake Koko Nor and reached the Kunlun Mountains, defeating the enemy and capturing a large number of cattle and horses.

-On his way back to the capital, he died in Shouchun, Anhui on 9 December 1377.
+On his way back to the capital, Deng died in Shouchun, Anhui on 9 December 1377.
 The Emperor honored Deng's contributions to the state by granting him the posthumous title of Prince of Ninghe and the posthumous name of Wushun.

-Deng was survived by five sons.
-His eldest son, Deng Zhen, who was an officer, became the Duke of Shen in 1380.
+Deng had five sons.
+His eldest son, Deng Zhen, was an officer and became the Duke of Shen in 1380.
 He was executed in 1390 at the age of twenty-two on false charges of belonging to the Li Shanchang clique.
-The title was inherited by his adopted son, Deng Yuan, who was the son of his younger brother, Deng Ming.
+The ducal title was inherited by his adopted son, Deng Yuan, who was the son of his younger brother, Deng Ming.
 The Deng family lost their ducal title during the Yongle era, but they continued to serve in the military.
 In 1532, they were granted the title of Marquis of Dingyuan.
 The last marquis died in 1644 during the fall of Beijing.